ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! warning
     Before running a configuration, make sure to follow the initial setup for it (e.g., setting the correct compute project and storage resources).
 For details, follow the instructions relative to your specific model in the [Run a model](/models/run_a_model) page.

-ACCESS model suites run on [_Gadi_](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview) through a [PBS job] submission.
-The suites comprise several tasks, such as checking out code repositories, compiling and building the different model components, running the model, etc. The workflow of these tasks is controlled by [_Cylc_](#cylc).
+ACCESS model configurations run on [_Gadi_][gadi] through [PBS jobs][PBS job] submissions.
+They often comprise several tasks, such as checking out code repositories, compiling and building different model components, running the model, etc. The workflow of these tasks is controlled by _Cylc_.

 To run the configuration, execute the following commands: